-- 7. Cultural across Council actions: - 7.1.
-Continue to support local creative-industry start-ups and established businesses. - 7.2.
-Compile a register of former industrial and commercial spaces suitable for creative-industry start-ups. - 7.3.
+- 7. Culture across Council actions: - 7.1.
+Continue to support local creative-industry startups and established businesses. - 7.2.
+Compile a register of former industrial and commercial spaces suitable for creativeindustry start-ups. - 7.3.
 Ensure that cultural impact and cultural opportunities are considered in all municipal plans and strategies, including masterplans, building and public realm proposals, across Council and in Council reports where applicable. - 7.4.
 Promote, support and protect the intellectual property, copyright and moral rights of artists, and ensure fair payment for their work. - 7.5.
 Develop a new 'terms of reference' for the Maribyrnong Arts Committee in line with this arts and cultural strategy, with future membership to be proposed to Council. - 7.6.
-Work with IMAP and neighbouring municipalities to promote and drive regional arts and cultural programming to encourage sector growth for Melbourne.
+Work with IMAP and neighbouring municipalities to promote and drive regional arts and cultural programming to encourage sector growth for Melbourne. - 7.7.
+Investigate and consider the role the organisation plays in the management and protection of cultural and environmental heritage

-Timeline for Implementation and Measures of Success
+Timeline for implementation and measures of success